JRMC-PR/holbertonschool-machine_learning/math/linear_algebra/README.md

 You can assume all elements in the same dimension are of the same type/shape The shape should be returned as a list of integers

+### 3. Flip Me Over
+Write a function def matrix_transpose(matrix): that returns the transpose of a 2D matrix, matrix:

+You must return a new matrix
+You can assume that matrix is never empty
+You can assume all elements in the same dimension are of the same type/shape